kostja/doc/doc/1.6/dev_guide/building_documentation.rst

    .. code-block:: console

        $ cd ~/tarantool-doc
-       $ make sphinx-html       # for example, make the multi-page English documentation version
+       $ make sphinx-html       # for example, build the multi-page English documentation version
        $ make sphinx-webserver  # build the module and run the web-server

    In case port ``8000`` is already in use, you can specify any other custom port